open-eid/SiGa-demo-application/Readme.md

 ## How to use

+Before every signing the webapage needs to be reloaded and files uploaded.

 With Docker setup, Signature Gateway is in TEST mode.
 Meaning it is possible to sign only with TEST ID-card, TEST Mobile-ID or TEST Smart-ID.